ltindal/Tips-Ahoy/README.md

 - I built an initial version of the app and messed up the interaction between the initial bill field and the tip calculation; I’m still not sure what happened, so I had to re-build the app.
 De-bugging in Swift isn’t something I’m quite adept at yet.
 - I change the name of my app so I had to re-enter a new one in the p.list!
+- Accidentally messed up the syncing of my local repository with my remote one, so had some trouble with Github sadly...

 ## License